 - In 730 metres veer right, with a field hedge on your right-hand side, your direction 340°, following the main track.

-- In 290 metres you come to some farm buildings on your right-hand side, where you veer left with the road, your direction 315°, towards the cottage.
-In 170 metres you pass this building.
+- In 290 metres you come to some farm buildings on your right-hand side, where you veer left with the road, your direction 315°, towards a pair of cottages.
+In 170 metres you pass these cottages.

 - In a further 175 metres, you come to within 25 metres of the A10.
-But here you turn sharp left on a driveway, past car-blocking posts, on a signposted public footpath, your direction 175°, towards a timber-framed house.
+But here you turn sharp left on a driveway, past car-blocking posts, on a signposted public footpath, your direction 175 degrees, towards a timber-framed house (overgrown by vegetation).
 In 65 metres go over a bridge and straight on.
 In 40 metres go over a mill stream.
-At the end of the Hauxton Mill building you go left, your direction 120°, with the river on your left and a chemicals factory on your right (where once stood a chemicals factory).
+At the end of the Hauxton Mill building you go left, your direction 120 degrees, with the river on your left and a new housing development on your right (where once stood a chemicals factory).

 - In 40 metres ignore a footpath to the right.
 In a further 135 metres, ignore a bridge with a fishing club sign to your right.
 In 45 metres ignore a public footpath to the right.
 In a further 200 metres, your path leads to a concrete bridge with wooden railings, which you cross to continue on.

 - In 100 metres take the wooden kissing gate to your left, your direction 165°.
 In 20 metres go through another kissing gate, continuing towards the church.

 - In 150 metres you come out to the road and to the Church of St Edmunds, Hauxton (worth a look inside).

 - Turn right onto this road (Church Road) from the farm track route or keep ahead on the road route.